Karl255/UserCSS-Styles/README.md

 # UserCSS-Styles
 My own small UserCSS styles which I wrote for various reasons.
+Fell free to give me suggestiona and to comment on my code.

 # Installation
 First you'll need one of the following extensions: